This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed

 Forceps delivery is the delivery of a baby with the assistance of forceps to gently pull and guide the baby’s head from the birth canal.
 Every mother hopes to be able to deliver her baby naturally, and without aid, but this is not always possible and for safety reasons, other options have to be considered.

 Another reason to use forceps is when the baby is facing the wrong way as it emerges from the birth canal.
 If the face is up, for instance, forceps can be used to turn the baby around.
-Forceps may also be used by the delivering doctor or midwife, if there is a sign that the baby is struggling, such as a change in heartbeat, and baby needs to be delivered immediately, or if there are immediate health problems in the mother.
+Forceps may also be used by the delivering doctor or midwife, if there is a sign that the baby is struggling, such as a change in a heartbeat, and the infant needs to be delivered immediately, or if there are immediate health problems in the mother.

 When Forceps Delivery Should Not Be Used